Be Kind

-A more sound approach in general is not to judge at all.
 Mahatma Gandhi said we shouldn’t judge another person until we have walked a mile in his moccasins.
 This is good advice.
 We usually jump to conclusions and judgment after seeing the other person take just one step.
 We do not consider all the previous steps that drove him to speak or act in a certain way.

 2. Ease another’s burden

 The other reason others don’t need us to judge them critically is that they are probably already feeling bad about what they said or did.
-When you yell at your kids, you probably feel bad almost immediately.
-We all know when we act less than honourably, and don’t need anyone to tell us.
+Instead of telling someone that they messed up, which they already know, let’s tell them an equally important truth.

-Instead of telling someone what they already know, that they did something they should not have, let’s tell them an equally important truth.
 Tell them that they are doing the best they know how under the circumstances.
 This will help lift the load of guilt from their shoulders.
 And when they feel lighter and better about themselves, it will be easier for them to behave better towards others too.

 3. Seek to understand